unboagable/garmin-analysis/README.md

 ### Dashboard Usage

-In the interactive dashboard, you can toggle the "Only days with 24-hour continuous coverage" checkbox to filter both trend plots and correlation heatmaps.
+In the interactive dashboard, you can toggle the "Only days with 24-hour continuous coverage" checkbox to filter trend plots and analysis views.
 The filtering is applied in real-time and plot titles will indicate when filtering is active.

 ### Configuration Parameters